wagnerjfr/mysql-master-slaves-replication-docker/README.md

 ```
 Now we’re ready start our instances and configure replication.

-Launch the master node, configure the replication user and get the initial replication co-ordinates
+Let's configure in **master node** the replication user and get the initial replication co-ordinates

 ```
 docker exec -it master mysql -uroot -pmypass \